anirban-oss/computer-science-memories/README.md

 # computer-science-memories

+> _Look at a stone cutter hammering away at his rock,
+perhaps a hundred times without as much as a crack showing in it.
+Yet at the hundred-and-first blow it will split in two,
+and I know it was not the last blow that did it,
+but all that had gone before._

-i collect here what i have learned very well in computer science for future references.
+I collect here what i have learned very well in computer science for future references.

-Computational thinking
-Design thinking
+` Computational thinking + Design thinking `

-what do you want to do?
-do you really want to make it in CS ?
-    what is the limit when you stop this journey?
-do you want to live just an easy life?
-    is it okay to you if you can never do luxury things.

-what do you want to do?
-    will computer science win that for you?